christiansandberg/canopen/doc/od.rst

    .. method:: values()

-      Return a list of :class:`~canopen.objectdictionary.Variable` in the record.
+      Return a list of :class:`~canopen.objectdictionary.ODVariable` in the record.

-.. autoclass:: canopen.objectdictionary.Array
+.. autoclass:: canopen.objectdictionary.ODArray
    :members:

    .. describe:: array[subindex]

-      Return the :class:`~canopen.objectdictionary.Variable` for the specified
+      Return the :class:`~canopen.objectdictionary.ODVariable` for the specified
       subindex (as int) or name (as string).
       This will work for all subindexes between 1 and 255.
 If the requested subindex has not been specified in the object dictionary, it will be